The Ottoman Empire is often seen, by Europeans at any rate, as a huge but ramshackle state which was no match for the more dynamic nations of Europe.

 Mahmud used this new modern army and administrative machine to bring the provinces under tighter central control.
 The local lords in Asia Minor were brought to heal, as were the provincial authorities in Iraq and later Syria, which had been drifting away from central authority for some time.
 Only the ruler of Egypt, Muhammed Ali, succeeded in maintaining his independence.
 Indeed, under Mahmud’s successor, the sultan was forced to officially recognize Egyptian independence in 1831.

-These dramatic changes in the Ottoman state were symbolised by the adoption of the fez as headgear in place of the turban.
+These dramatic changes in the Ottoman state were symbolized by the adoption of the fez as headgear in place of the turban.